 Allergan's Corporate Responsibility programs include business and economic, social and environmental topics as defined by the Global Reporting Initiative (GRI), and Allergan's internal assessment of various internal and external risks.
 These programs encompass all parts of Allergan's operations, including research and development (R&D), production, marketing, sales, customer support, regulatory management, regional and country-specific management, joint venture and third-party venture management, supplier management and product stewardship through the entire supply chain.
 Changes in the scope of what our programs covers occur when Allergan acquires new products, processes, or businesses, when products are discontinued or divested, and when facilities or businesses are consolidated or divested, all of which have occurred many times in recent years.
 Programs, performance, and reporting are adjusted to account for these changes as they occur.
-2015 data included in this report has been adjusted to include data from certain companies that were acquired by Allergan during that timeframe (legacy Allergan, Inc., Forest Laboratories, Inc. and Warner Chilcott plc).
+2015 data included in this report has been adjusted to include data from certain companies that were acquired by Allergan during that timeframe (legacy Allergan, Inc., Forest Laboratories, Inc., Warner Chilcott plc, LifeCell, and Zeltiq).
 All data in this report excludes data from operations that have been discontinued and/or divested, including the divestiture of our generics business to Teva Pharmaceuticals International Limited in 2016.
-Data for our LifeCell and Zeltiq acquisitions, completed in 2017, are excluded from the report.
-Data from acquisitions that did not include facilities have been excluded as they do not have a significant impact our performance and metrics.
-The quantitative data presented in our report represents our R&D and manufacturing organizations unless otherwise stated.
+Data from acquisitions that did not include facilities have been excluded as they do not have a significant impact on our performance and metrics.
+The quantitative data presented in our report represents our Global Operations and R&D organizations unless otherwise stated.